 Do you have a café?

 Yes!
-Our popular Café sells a wide range of delicious homemade food and drinks, made from fresh, local and seasonal produce.
-We have tables outside in summer, so you can make the most of the warmer weather, while our log-burning stove promises to keep you cosy in the cooler months.
+Our popular Café is operating a simple takeaway service of light summer lunches, hot and cold drinks, cakes and crisps.
+We have tables outside in the summer, so you can make the most of the warmer weather, while our log-burning stove promises to keep you cosy in the cooler months (we currently only have a small number of tables inside).
+The Café is open when the Garden is open and lunch is served between 12 – 2pm.
+The Café stops serving an hour before the Garden closes and shuts 30 minutes after last orders.

 Do you sell vegan, gluten-free and dairy-free food in your café?